xcomagent95/TrajectoryAnalysis2023/README.md

 #### 2.2.2 Sliding-Window-Algorithm (feature)

 This function implements the Sliding Window algorithm, another approach to simplify trajectories.
-It uses a "window" of three points and removes the middle point if its perpendicular distance to the line segment connecting the two other points is less than a certain threshold.
+It uses a "window" of three points and removes the middle point if it is perpendicular distance to the line segment connecting the two other points is less than a certain threshold.

 The function starts by checking the length of traj.
 If traj contains less than or equal to 2 points, or if epsilon is less than or equal to 0, it returns traj without any changes.
-If traj contains more than 2 points, the function calls the helper function slidingWindow_intern which performs the actual simplification.
+If traj contains more than two points, the function calls the helper function slidingWindow_intern which performs the actual simplification.

 The helper function now actually simplifies the trajectory.
 It starts by checking the perpendicular distance of the